There are many beautiful places to visit in Israel.

 If you have time, head all the way north to Nimrod Fortress National Park, where you will find the remains of 13th century Muslim fortress which is the biggest castle in Israel.
 On the way to the Golan Heights, you may want to stop at Safed – locally known as Tsfat.
 It’s Israel’s highest city and one of the four holy cities in the country, where you can see synagogues and nice art galleries.

-Located in the Southern Negev Desert, Eilat is the country’s outpost on the Red Sea.
+Located in the Southern Negev Desert, Eilat is the country’s only outpost on the Red Sea.
 Locally known as “Eilat Vegas,” it’s a place many unfairly dismiss as tacky.
 I find it to be the best place in the country to relax, enjoy the clear waters of the Red Sea – diving, snorkeling, and other water sports such as wind and kite surfing – and to explore the incredible surroundings.

 Eilat is a great starting point to explore the surrounding region.
 For more information, click here.